-Liquid Glass is Apple's new cross-platform visual design language introduced in iOS 27, replacing the frosted glass aesthetic with a dynamic, refraction-based material that responds to content and light beneath it.
-It ships as updated system components and new SwiftUI modifiers that let apps adopt the look automatically or explicitly.
+Liquid Glass is Apple's new material and visual design language introduced in iOS 27, bringing translucent, refractive glass-like surfaces to system and custom UI elements.
+It replaces the frosted vibrancy aesthetic with a more dynamic, depth-aware material that responds to content beneath it.

 import SwiftUI

-struct LiquidGlassCardDemo: View {
+struct LiquidGlassDemoView: View {

 var body: some View {